-Body-camera bill passes out of public safety committee On Tuesday, a measure sponsored by CNPA to make public certainbody-camera footage presumptively disclosable was passed out of theon a 5-2 vote.
+Body-camera bill passes out of public safety committee On Tuesday, a measure sponsored by CNPA to make public certainbody-camera footage presumptively disclosable was passed out of theSenate Public Safety Committee on a 5-2 vote.

-, by Assemblymember (D-San Francisco),seeks to amend the investigatory record exemption of the California PublicRecords Act.
+AB 748, by Assemblymember Phil Ting (D-San Francisco),seeks to amend the investigatory record exemption of the California PublicRecords Act.
 Current law allows police agencies to categorically denyaccess to most police records, including body-camera footage.

 The measure would require the disclosure of audio or video recordsthat depict a matter of public concern, currently defined as anincident that relates to a peace officer violation of law or agencypolicy, or a use of force.
 It would allow an agency to withhold therecord for up to 120 days based on an investigatory purpose, atwhich time that justification for nondisclosure would expire.